GetAmbassador/karma-enzyme/README.md

 Intro
 -----
+Karma-Enzyme provides simple configuration and usage of Enzyme 3 with the Karma test suite.

 Automatically include pre configured enzyme methods in karma test suite.
 This may help if you are having trouble configuring Enzyme 3 in all scenarios.
 This package requires that your karma test suite is being run in webpack.